RESTART CBD is an Austin-based brand founded by two sisters — Shayda & Sydney Torabi.

 - CBD Topicals, including roll-ons, salves, creams and healing oils.

-- CBD hemp flower and vape products that go up to 810mg per mL.
+- High strength CBD hemp flower and vape products.

 Hemp Compliance & Overview

 Archaeologists found remnants of hemp fabric dating back to 8,000 BC from ancient Mesopotamia.

 Hemp was one of the first domestically-cultivated plants for textile fiber and has many applications, including paper, textiles, biodegradable plastics, construction, health food, and fuel.